-Leadership Responsibilities for Quality within the Firm (Ref: Para.
-17-18)
+Leadership Responsibilities for Quality within the Firm

+Promoting an Internal Culture of Quality (Ref: Para.
+18)

 - A4.
 The firm's leadership and the examples it sets significantly influence the internal culture of the firm.
 The promotion of a quality-oriented internal culture depends on clear, consistent and frequent actions and messages from all levels of the firm's management that emphasize the firm's quality control policies and procedures, and the requirement to: - (a) Perform work that complies with professional standards and regulatory and legal requirements; and - (b) Issue reports that are appropriate in the circumstances.